tochka-public/Tochka.JsonRpc/docs/en/server/quickstart.md

 </tr>
 </table>

 That's it!
-Write more controllers, methods, send batches, add middlewares, filters and attributes like normal.
+Write more controllers, methods, send batches, add middlewares, filters and attributes like with regular controllers.
 Check out other pages for more advanced usage:

 - [Examples](examples)